jcaillon/valet/docs/working-on-bash-scripts.md

 echo "${myString}"
 ```

+> With this technique, the last line of the file is always read, even if it does not have a trailing newline.

 ### Read a file, line by line

 This example is for the newline (`$'\n'`) delimiter which is the default delimiter of read, but you can specify any delimiter with `IFS=''` + the `-d ''` option.